Russia strikes near Ukrainian capital; port city under siege

 With Mariupol’s electricity, gas and water supplies knocked out, aid workers and Ukrainian authorities described an unfolding humanitarian catastrophe.
 Aid group Doctors Without Borders said Mariupol residents are dying from a lack of medication and are draining heating pipes for drinking water.

-Russian forces have hit at least two dozen hospitals and medical facilities since invading Ukraine on Feb.
-24, according to the World Health Organization.
-Ukrainian officials reported Saturday that heavy artillery damaged a cancer hospital and several residential buildings in Mykolaiv, a city 489 kilometers (304 miles) west of Mariupol.
+Russian forces have hit at least two dozen hospitals and medical facilities, according to the World Health Organization.

-The hospital’s head doctor, Maksim Beznosenko, said several hundred patients were in the facility during the attack, but no one was killed.

 The Russian invaders appear to have struggled far more than expected against determined Ukrainian fighters.
 Still, Russia’s stronger military threatens to grind down Ukrainian forces, despite an ongoing flow of weapons and other assistance from the West for Ukraine’s westward-looking, democratically elected government.